-- Create content
+- Create content for the home page

-- Publish site
+- Publish live site

 At this point in the process, we’re working at a level that is actionable.
-You can take each of those actions and achieve them within a reasonable amount of time (<3 hours).You can schedule them into your calendar, sit down to work on it, and know exactly what actions you need to take and the result that you’re looking to achieve.
-Sure, you could technically break each of those actions down even further, but it’s not necessary because you’re now working at an actionable level.
+You can take each of those actions and achieve them within a one working time block.You can schedule them into your calendar, sit down to work on that specific task, and know exactly what actions you need to take and the result that you’re looking to achieve.
+When you look at each action on its own, you don’t feel overwhelmed and you know exactly what you need to do.

 Related post: How to Do a Life Audit & Why It’s So Powerful

-Step 6: Take Action
+Step 6: Plan Your Calendar & Take Action

 Once the to do’s are organized, the best way to start taking action on your goals is to time block your actions into your calendar.
 Which day will you be completing x action?
 At what time will you start & how long will you give yourself?
 Map it out in your paper planner or your Google Calendar.
 When your week reflects your priorities your follow through rate increases substantially and you’re able to create faster results in your life/business.

 Related post: How To Simplify Your To Do List To The Essentials